matthirten13/bannasch-dog-genetics-lab-beta/index.md

 {% capture text %}

-Dr. Danika Bannasch occasionally speaks or contributes to articles in the media
+Dr. Danika Bannasch speaks and contributes to articles in the media.

 {%
   include button.html